 Choose Profit or Growth

-Solving the profit vs. growth dilemma is a challenge for most businesses.
+profit vs. growth dilemma is a challenge for most businesses.
 It is almost impossible to concentrate on both aspects of the business.
 For instance, concentrating on the profitability of your business needs you to cut costs to maximize profit.
 In turn, this reduces the chances that you will channel these funds towards the growth of your business, such as expanding to a specific location.

 To decide on what needs more emphasis, you should pay attention to who you consider as your key investors.
 If your target investors are committed to the growth of your business, prioritize business growth, and vice versa.
 This increases the chances of attracting funding in the future.

 Leverage Competitive Analysis